tedca77/IME/README.md

 * Dates are set irrespective of other instructions.
 If a new date is found, this can determine if new events are applicable;
 * If longitude and latitude metadata is present, it will be used to geocode, if it has not already been geocoded;
 * If there is no latitude and longitude present, then any place, postcode or latlon instructions are used;
 * If an event is found, then metadata can be updated, although IME will not overwrite any existing latitude and longitude information.
-If multiple events are matched (e.g. a holiday amnd a birthday during the holiday), the first event will be used for updating the metadata.
+If multiple events are matched (e.g. a holiday and a birthday during the holiday), the title, description and keywords are concatenated together in the metadata.

 # Audit Trail of Changes
 On completion of processing, IME will add a value to the following fields: